CJFEdu/GoCronBuild/README_ALPINE.md

     * Builds the new executable to a temporary file.
     * If the build is successful, it backs up the current live executable.
     * Moves the newly built executable into the live location.
-* **Service Restart**: Restarts the specified systemd service after a successful update.
+* **Service Restart**: Restarts the specified OpenRC service after a successful update.
 * **Rollback on Restart Failure**: If the service fails to restart with the new executable, it attempts to move the backup executable back into place and restart the service again.
 * **Logging**:
     * Maintains daily log files (e.g., `go_project_updater_YYYY-MM-DD.log`).